 Yes, one lane roads for two way traffic!
 If you happen to see someone coming from the opposite direction you have to wait by one of the passing places to allow them to go by.
 Plus, the road was winding up some pretty steep hills.
 Luckily, Russell had experience with roads like this, but it still made me nervous.

 Just a few minutes before we reached our destination, it started pouring.
-We debated about just going back to the B&B, we wouldn’t be able to see the sunset with this weather.
+We debated about just going back to the B&B, since we wouldn’t be able to see the sunset with this weather.
 I know in Scotland the weather can change quickly, and we had driven all the way there so we thought we should at least explore a bit.

 Hiking to the Neist Point Lighthouse

 We put on our rain jackets and got out of the car.
 It was rough out there, very windy and heavy rain.
 We headed to the beginning of the trail.
 The Neist Point hike starts with lots of steep steps going down.
 Again I was tempted to turn around but we had come all the way there, plus the scenery was so beautiful.
-So we started down the steps holding on tight to the handrail.
+We started down the steps holding on tight to the handrail.

 A few minutes later the rain miraculously stopped!
 All of a sudden the stairs didn’t look quite as steep.
-Once we got to the bottom of the steps it was an easy walk to the Neist lighthouse through sheep pastures.
+Once we got to the bottom of the steps, it was an easy walk to the Neist lighthouse through sheep pastures.
 Well not sure if it was a pasture, there were sheep roaming freely around us.
 I loved watching the sheep.
 They seemed like they were trying to talk to us and some really had personality!

 We came to see the Neist Point sunset but I didn’t realize how beautiful the area was going to be in its own right.
 The cliffs were absolutely stunning and reminded me of the west coast of Ireland.
 I loved the intense green with all the sheep too.
 Pictures don’t really do it justice!
 So even if you can’t make it at sunset time, I would definitely add Neist Point to your Isle of Skye Itinerary.